-The Sections offer members a greater voice in the programs of the State Bar and up-to-date information on developments in particular fields of law.
+The Sections offer members a greater voice in the programs of the CLA and up-to-date information on developments in particular fields of law.

 Available for purchase now in the Sections Bookstore.